DigitalPublishingToolkit/TOD51Archiving_Activism/md/09Chapter8.md

 custodial repositories that can be difficult to access physically – not least because colonial records may well still be held in the colonizing nations.
-While the materials are frequently authored by Europeans, ECDA ‘aims to use digital tools to ‘remix’ the archive and foreground the centrality and creativity of enslaved and free African, Afro-creole, and Indigenous peoples in the Caribbean world’.[^10Chapter8_26] In this way, without altering the records themselves, ECDA’s structures of access and its
+While the materials are frequently authored by Europeans, ECDA ‘aims to use digital tools to "remix" the archive and foreground the centrality and creativity of enslaved and free African, Afro-creole, and Indigenous peoples in the Caribbean world’.[^10Chapter8_26] In this way, without altering the records themselves, ECDA’s structures of access and its